rodocite/rodocite.github.io/_posts/2015-9-25-Hello-World.md

 title: Hello World
 ---

 Hello world!
-I'm Rodo-- a software engineer from [MakerSquare's](http://www.makersquare.com/) first Los Angeles cohort and this is my technical blog.
+I'm Rodo.
+I'm a software engineer from [MakerSquare's](http://www.makersquare.com/) first Los Angeles cohort and this is my technical blog.
 I thought it would be a great to start one now since I didn't have time during the course.
 Here's what I have planned:

 * Redux - We were advised not to commit to projects during the job hunt (so we can totally just focus on getting jobs), but since my thesis project was built on React, I felt that I should take advantage of that momentum and learn [Redux](https://github.com/rackt/redux) and [Falcor](https://github.com/Netflix/falcor).